yusufuznn/Movie-Sharing-Website-with-ASP.NET-MVC/README.md

 ---

-## 📦 Kurulum
+## 📦 Setup

-Proje, yerel makinenizde çalıştırmak için aşağıdaki adımları izleyin:

-1. Bu repoyu klonlayın:
+Follow these steps to run the project locally:

+1. Clone this repository:
     ```bash
     git clone https://github.com/kullaniciadi/perde-arkasi.git
     ```

-2. Proje dizinine gidin:
+2. Navigate to the project directory:
     ```bash
     cd perde-arkasi
     ```

-3. Gerekli bağımlılıkları yükleyin ve veritabanını ayarlayın:
+3. Install dependencies and set up the database:
     ```bash
     dotnet restore
     dotnet ef database update
     ```

-4. Uygulamayı çalıştırın:
+4. Run the application:
     ```bash
     dotnet run
     ```

-5. Tarayıcınızda projeyi açın:
+5. Open the project in your browser:
     ```
     http://localhost:5000
     ```

 ---

-## 🛠️ Geliştirme
+## 🛠️ Development

-### Projeyi Geliştirmek için:

-- Geliştirme sürecinde katkıda bulunmak isterseniz `CONTRIBUTING.md` dosyasını kontrol edin.
-- Hata raporları ve öneriler için bir **issue** açabilirsiniz.
+To Contribute:
+* Check the CONTRIBUTING.md file for contribution guidelines.
+* Open an issue for bug reports or suggestions.

 ---

-## 🤝 Katkı Sağlama
+## 🤝 Contributing

-Projeye katkıda bulunmak mı istiyorsunuz?Aşağıdaki adımları izleyerek katkıda bulunabilirsiniz:

-1. Bu repoyu forklayın.
+Want to contribute to the project?
+Follow these steps to get started:

+1. Fork this repository.
-2. Kendi branch'inizi oluşturun (`git checkout -b feature/yeniozellik`).
+2. Create your feature branch (git checkout -b feature/new-feature).
-3. Yaptığınız değişiklikleri commit edin (`git commit -m "Yeni özellik ekledim"`).
+3. Commit your changes (git commit -m "Added a new feature").
-4. Branch'inizi push edin (`git push origin feature/yeniozellik`).
+4. Push to the branch (git push origin feature/new-feature).
-5. Bir **Pull Request** oluşturun.
+5. Create a Pull Request.

 ---

-## 🌟 Teşekkürler

-Bu proje, sinemaya olan tutku ve programlamaya olan ilginin birleşimiyle oluşturulmuştur.
-Destekleyen herkese teşekkürler! 😊

----

-## 📄 Lisans

-Bu proje [MIT Lisansı](LICENSE) ile lisanslanmıştır.
-Detaylı bilgi için `LICENSE` dosyasını inceleyin.